Enrise/Taskfile/taskfile-base.md

 if a line contains `##` (double comment).
 When it finds a `##`, it will either use the line as a new section in the help overview, or when it's combined with a `function task:* { ## Descriptoin` then the comment will be used as the task description.
 Using this will give your user a clear overview of what tasks can be run.

+## PATH

+In the taskfile base, you see that the PATH variable is updated with an additional path (`PATH=./node_modules/.bin:$PATH`).
+In this example `./node_modules/.bin` is added to the bash PATH variable.
+For example, if you have a `eslint` binary in that folder, you can now call `eslint --fix .` directly from your tasks, instead of having to call `./node_modules/.bin/eslint --fix .`.
+If you don't need it, remove it.
+If you need to include a different binary path, update it.

 ## Shorthand